-French

-Available levels: AS Level (Stand-alone Qualification)

-A-Level

-Entry requirements: Level 6 in French or Native Speaker

-Head of Department: Mrs F Temple-Smith
+French Examination Board: Available levels: AQA AS Level (Stand-alone Qualification) A-Level Entry requirements: Head of Department: Level 6 in French or Native Speaker Mrs F Temple-Smith

 We recommend that students complete the full A2 course.
 However, The AS course is fully coteachable with the first year of the A-level course and there will be an opportunity for students to take AS French as a stand-alone qualification at the end of Year 12.